kippt/jekyll-incorporated/_posts/2014-07-21-state-of-the-company.md

 <div><img src="{{ site.url }}/images/alert.png"></div>

 Click the big blue button, and you'll find that some or all of your Cores will have little arrows next to them.
 When your Core is online, click the arrow to upgrade!
+The process may take a few minutes; please visit the [deep update documentation](http://docs.spark.io/troubleshooting#deep-update) if you run into any problems.

 ### Spark's Series A

 Our announcement of Spark OS a couple of weeks ago was paired with some other big news: [Spark has raised $4.9 million from investors](http://blogs.wsj.com/venturecapital/2014/07/08/spark-io-raises-4-9-million-to-help-engineers-make-their-devices-smart/), including Lion Wells Capital, O'Reilly Alpha Tech Ventures, SOSventures, and Collaborative Fund.

 We couldn't be happier with the investors we've brought on board.
-These are not your typical VCs; they all understand our vision and how important our community is to us.
+These are not your typical VCs; they all understand our vision and how important our community and our Kickstarter roots are to us.
 A quick intro of each investor:

 - **Lion Wells Capital**: Run by Avidan Ross, self-proclaimed investor/Maker.
 I met Avidan when he showed up at our demo day more than a year ago with a Roving Networks RN-171 in one hand and an Electric Imp in the other, and said "you're doing this right".
 Avidan has been a huge supporter since we launched the Spark Core, and I couldn't be happier to have him around.
 - **O'Reilly Alpha Tech Ventures**: OATV is a top-notch early-stage VC in San Francisco, with close ties to O'Reilly Media, famous for their technology books, conferences, and websites.
 The team at OATV believes strongly that "innovation starts with enthusiasts", so they're a perfect match for us.